xpack-dev-tools/riscv-none-elf-gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 `-march` option, e.g. `-march=rv32imac` becomes
 `-march=rv32imac_zicsr_zifencei`.

-In Eclipse, until the GUI will be updated, select the *Toolchain Default* for _Architecture_ and enter the new string separately as _Other target flags_.
+In Eclipse, until the GUI is updated, select the *Toolchain Default* for _Architecture_ and enter the new string separately as _Other target flags_.

 ### newlib-nano

 Support for **newlib-nano** is available using the `--specs=nano.specs` option.
-For better results, this option must be added to both compile and link time.
+For best results, this option must be added to both compile and link time.

 ### nosys.specs